If you are thinking of launching a Kickstarter, you are probably considerind the pros and cons of crowdfunding.

 Though equity crowdfunding is now available, most crowdfunding campaigns do not give supporters equity in the project.
 This gives you more control over your company or product.
 You can raise funds without granting ownership to others.

-It should be noted that after the JOBS act there are now crowdfunding options that do allow you to raise funds and give equity.
-This is called equity crowdfunding.
-For the purpose of this article, we will consider that a separate type of funding source though it shares many of the same pros and cons.
+After the JOBS act, there are now crowdfunding options that do allow you to raise funds and give equity.
+As noted above, this is called equity crowdfunding.
+For the purpose of this article, we will consider that a separate type of funding source though it shares many of the pros and cons.

 7. Leverage small donations

-Crowdfunding allows you to leverage many small donations to raise a larger amount.
-Without crowdfunding, this type of small donation is not possible.
-Instead of taking a lot of money for a few people with crowdfunding you are able to take a little bit of money from a lot of people.
+Crowdfunding allows you to leverage many small donations to raise a larger total amount.
+Without crowdfunding, this type of small donation is not feasible.
+Instead of taking a lot of money for a few people, crowdfunding allows yo to take a little bit of money from a lot of people.

 8. Social media loves crowdfunding campaigns

 One of the best ways to spread your campaign is through social media.
-Launching a campaign creates a news event which people are excited about.
-Often your backers will share your project on their social media page getting more exposure than if you just launched a product or service.
+Launching a campaign creates a news event which people can get excited about.
+Often your backers will share your project on their social media page which offers more exposure than if you just launched a product or service without crowdfunding campaign.

 Using research is incredibly important when launching a new business.
-Once you have a list of backers you can use them as a data source for developing your products.
-You will be able to survey them and ask them questions as you continue to develop your concept.
-Without crowdfunding, it would be more difficult to find this list of users who are interested in your product.
+Once you have a list of backers, you can use them as a data source for developing your products.
+You will be able to survey them with key questions as you continue to develop your concept.
+Without crowdfunding, it would be more difficult to find this list of engaged users who are interested in your product.

 People often spend great deals of money to build a product, service or idea and then launch it into the world.

 The problem with this is that you don’t know if people are actually interested in the idea until after it launches.
-By crowdfunding, you are able to validate your concept before actually spending time or money in completing it.
+By crowdfunding, you are able to validate your concept before actually spending time or money on the fully completed product.

 To validate your idea you want to make sure you have answered the following questions: